 - Check the “Additional Details” section of each course.
 The words “EEP Eligible” is listed for each eligible course.
 If the “EEP Eligible” label is absent under Additional Details, the course cannot be covered by this program.

 - Include primary and alternate course selections (if available) on your application.

 Note: EEP registration occurs during UF’s drop/add period.
 We recommend that after listing your EEP eligible (primary choice) course(s) you intend to be registered for, to also consider including (alternate) eligible courses, in case your primary choice courses are full when the EEP registration period opens.
 The EEP will pay up to six credit hours (based on your actual registration) per semester term from the list of your primary and alternate choices.

 EEP Registration and Drop/Add Fee Liability

 UF EEP participation is based on space available and occurs during drop/add.
-Students must observe and comply with the established EEP registration period, which opens at 8AM and remains open though the drop/add with fee liability date.
-Students may not register early and drop/re-add during the approved registration period in order to comply with this policy.
+Students must observe and comply with the established EEP registration period.
+Students may not register early and drop/re-add during the approved registration period to comply with this policy.
 Early registration will result in funding denial.